mdlacasse/Owl/README.md

 Post-tax account values at the end of final plan year 2057: (nominal)
     taxable: $0  tax-def: $0  tax-free: $2,553,871
-Total estate value at the end of final plan year 2057 in 2024$: $500,000 ($2,553,871 nominal) Inflation factor from this year's start date to the end of plan final year: 510.8% Case executed on: 2024-11-24 at 11:15:50
+Total estate value at the end of final plan year 2057 in 2024$: $500,000 ($2,553,871 nominal) Inflation factor from this year's start date to the end of the plan final year: 5.11 Case executed on: 2024-11-24 at 11:15:50
 ------------------------------------------------------------------------
 ```